KeyandeKlerk/SecurityCamera/README.md

 ## Features

-- Facial recognition based on dataset
+- Facial recognition based on training dataset
 - Gender classification on dataset
-- Unknown faces are saved to detections folder
+- Unknown faces are saved to detections folder sorted by date
 - Gender classification on detection folder images